Are you an American tax-payer?

-If you are an American tax-payer, chances are you’ve come across the phrase “active yacht ownership”.
-This post is designed to clarify what it is and how it may apply to your personal situation.
-Additionally, there are other strategies that may be available to you outside of an “active business”.
+If you are an American tax-payer, you’ve probably stumbled upon the words “active yacht ownership” or "boat as a business".
+This post was written to help you better understand what this concept is and how it may apply to your personal situation.
+Additionally, there are other considerations you may want to discuss with your financial advisors outside of an “active business”.

-While we point out and discuss the possible merits and challenges associated with the tax implications of yacht ownership, this is not intended to provide tax advice, only a professional accountant or financial advisor acting in a fiduciary capacity should advise you.
-If you haven’t found a knowledgeable CPA to help you navigate yacht ownership, or making your vessel available for charter, please contact us and we will gladly send you several recommendations.
+While we point out and discuss the possible merits and challenges associated with the tax implications of owning a yacht, this is not intended to provide tax advice, as only a professional accountant or financial advisor acting in a fiduciary capacity should advise you.
+If you are looking for a reputable CPA to assist your with your decisions surrounding a yacht purchase or making your boat available for charter, please contact Navigare Yachting and we will share several recommendations with you.

-Such hours of work constitute “material participation” in the business and may include:
+Such hours of work constitute “material participation” in your business and may include:

-Active Participation is very different from a passive activity (such as real estate rentals).
+Active Participation is very different from a passive activity (such as long-term real estate rentals).
 Generally, any rental activity is deemed a passive activity, without regard to what extent the taxpayer participates in the activity.
-Your yacht business is not a rental activity if:
+However your yacht business is not considered a rental activity if:

 Expensing through Section 179